For sportstats home page, and info in Test Cricket in Australia 1877-2002, click here

 are relative to the total dropped catches in that format, so the bars in each

 colour will add up to 100 per cent.
-Attacking fielding
+Attacking

-and keeper are quite similar across the formats.
+bowler and keeper are quite similar across the formats.
 It is curious to

 see far more chances going to third man and fine leg in T20 than in ODI; I